top of page

 Azure Cost Management’s Cost Analysis tool helps you break down the details of your Azure spend—with this tool you can take a more in-depth look into exactly what everything costs and do all kinds of grouping and filtering across your resources.

-Remember, visibility of your Azure spend is very important and should always be something to keep top of mind.
+Remember, the visibility of your Azure spend is very important and should always be kept at the forefront of your mind.

-From Cost Analysis dashboard, you can use filters to view spend based on:
+From the Cost Analysis dashboard, you can use filters to view spending based on:

 You can also choose to view Cost by Resource, which will display a graph of the most expensive resources so you can quickly see what is costing the most, or create your own custom filter to give you more control over the information you see.